jocortems/cncfstack-demo/srini-padala/monitoring.md

 ## Monitoring using App Metrics, Prometheus & Grafana

-This document outlines how to instrument Contoso Expenses application and monitor using Prometheus & Grafana.
+This document outlines how to instrument Contoso Expenses application using App Metrics and monitor using Prometheus & Grafana.Here are the two high level tasks:

  - Local development & testing
  - Deployment & configuration of AKS cluster

-### Development
+### Local Development & Testing

 First step is to instrument the application using [App Metrics](https://github.com/AppMetrics/AppMetrics).